 WG 5 Nipomo.
 This WG includes the remaining portion of the Santa Maria Basin in the County and the Nipomo Valley Subbasin.
 WG 5 groundwater users include a mix of agricultural, rural, and municipal users.
-The basin is considered high priority under SGMA.

 Similar to WG 4, groundwater is found in alluvium and dune sands, and relatively young bedrock.
 Groundwater is likely recharged via surface and underflow from Nipomo Creek, direct precipitation, and incidental recharge from urban stormwater and agricultural return water.